SystemsBioinformatics/funciminer/README.md

 # Post_processed_data
 This folder contains most of the produces table generated for the analysis

+# Publication_plots
+This folder contains all the plots present in the publication

 # Skin_experiment
 This folder contains information from the experiment performed with grape must and grape skins